espresso-cash/brij-partner-sdk-js/README.md

 ## Register your Partner's Public Key

-Create your key pair using the `XFlowPartnerClient.generateKeyPair()` method.
+Create your key pair using the `BrijPartnerClient.generateKeyPair()` method.
 Store the seed returned by this method in a safe place.

 Provide us with the following information to register you in the system: